WHAT IS PARKINSON’S DISEASE?

 There are other complementary and supportive treatment options such as physical, speech, occupational, nutritional and psychological therapy.

 With proper care, the average lifespan of a person with Parkinson’s disease is generally the same as for individuals without the disease.
 Fortunately, it can be managed through available treatment options.
-Kentucky Neurology and Rehab is one of the best places to start.
+Kentucky Neurology and Rehab has skilled physicians on staff to assist and treat patients with Parkinson’s Disease.